-Life is Strange Double Exposure - everything we know so far about Max Caulfield's return
+Life is Strange: Double Exposure – everything we know so far

 Life is Strange Double Exposure release date

-Life is Strange Double Exposure is set to release on October 29, 2024 on PC, Xbox Series X/S, and PS5.
+The Life is Strange Double Exposure release date is set for October 29, 2024 on PC, Xbox Series X, and PS5.
 Square Enix also confirmed the game will be coming to Switch, but with no exact release date given for the platform.

 Life is Strange Double Exposure trailer